jan-bogaerts/mark/src/markdownCode.md

     - transformer = this
     - dependencies = this.dependencies
 - functions:
+  - load(): load the dependencies (the list of names of transformers) and create the cache.
+Replace every name in the list with the object found in the cybertron-service's list of transformers.
+If a name can not be found, raise an exception with the necessary info.
+Store the list of objects as 'dependencies'.
+Ask the Cybertron service and the cache object to load as well.
   - renderResults(fragments): for transformers that require the entire project as input. throws a not-implemented error since inheritors need to supply this function.
   - renderResult(textFragment): do a full rerender for the fragment
     ```python (pseudo)